wagtail/nextjs-loves-wagtail/README.md

 - Run `vercel pull`?
 Yes
 - Set up `path/to/frontend`?
 Yes
-- You may be asked to sign in to Vercel.
-Open the provided link to sign in.
 - Link to existing project?
 No
 - What's your project's name?
 Any, e.g. `nextjs-wagtail`
 - In which directory is your code located? `./`